-If you become disabled while you are an active employee, you may be eligible for a disability withdrawal, as described under "Disability Withdrawals" on page 36.
+If you become disabled while you are an active employee, you may be eligible for a disability withdrawal, as described under Disability Withdrawals.
 If you terminate employment as a result of your disability, you have the same distribution options as other participants who terminate employment with the Company.